ABOUT VAIL JAZZ GOES TO SCHOOL

 Each lesson plan is different and uses up to six educators/musicians to demonstrate various instruments and musical styles.
 By blending these subjects in a lesson plan, the educators link various social studies subjects that students are exposed to in their regular curriculum to the history of jazz in a unique and stimulating manner.
 The program wraps up with an authentic jazz concert with the Jazz Goes to School Sextet presented at the magnificent Vilar Performing Arts Center.

-Vail Jazz Goes to School is supported through grants from Alpine Bank, Vail Resorts Echo and United Way of Eagle River Valley in addition to other corporate donations and donations from individuals and school PTOs.
+Vail Jazz Goes to School is supported through grants from Alpine Bank, Vail Resorts Epic Promise Foundation and United Way of Eagle River Valley in addition to other corporate donations and donations from individuals and school PTOs.